wiotrek/ex_books_angular/README.md

  </table>

 # Demo
-Note: You have been patiet, because may some time until server starts. example login = guest, and password = speedcube https://wiotrek.github.io/ex_books_angular/
+Note: You have been patiet, because may some time until server starts. <br />
+Example login = guest, and password = speedcube <br />
+https://wiotrek.github.io/ex_books_angular/

 link to repository backends.